gillibrand/keyframe-click/README.md

 - Vite for development and bundling
 - HTML5 `<canvas>` for timeline rendering
 - GitHub Actions and Pages for deployment and hosting
-- Bold, tactile UI components
+- Bold, custom UI components

 ## 🧪 Live Demo